Legendarylibr/Modular-Optimistic-Governance/README.md

 - Build: `forge build`
 - Test (offline mode to avoid external signature lookups): `forge test --offline`

+Warning: local tests passing does **not** mean production safety.
+This repository is unaudited and should be treated as experimental infrastructure.

 ## Governance Agent

-An optional policy-driven governance agent is included at:
+Policy-driven governance agents are included at:
 - `agent/governance_agent.mjs`

 It automates: